frla4413/sbpp/README.md

-A collection of c++ functions that can be used to solve intiial-boundary value problems.
+A collection of c++ functions that can be used to solve initial-boundary value problems.

-The numerical scheme uses difference operators on summation-by-parts form.
+The numerical schemes use difference operators on summation-by-parts form.
 Details are found in my PhD-thesis http://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1614643&dswid=1629 and references therein.

 The script ins/ins_main.cpp shows the typical solution process for the 2D incompressible Navier-Stokes equations.